everyone deserves food

 Local food is not only more nutritious, but it cuts down on the environmental costs of transportation, builds local food security, and keeps the dollars in the local community.
 Cool Aid continues to partner with initiatives like the South Island Farm Hub’s Farm Bucks program to allow more local purchasing directly from farmers in our region.

 We also partner with the Food Share Network and the Mustard Seed on ways to rescue and use food that might have otherwise ended up in the landfill.
-In 2023, we rescued close to 90,000 pounds of food for use in our food services program.
+In 2022, we rescued more than 80,000 pounds of food for use in our food services program.

 top of page